Work/Life and Family Resources

 Backup Child Care for Students

-MIT offers a program of subsidized backup child care for MIT students as part of our support for student families.
-This program is sponsored by the Office of the Dean for Graduate Education and administered by the MIT Work-Life Center.
+MIT offers a program of subsidized backup child care for MIT graduate students as part of our support for student families.
+This program is sponsored by the Office of Graduate Education and administered by the MIT Center for WorkLife and WellBeing.

-Backup child care providers can assist when normal child care or school arrangements are disrupted by school closings, vacations, spousal travel, or provider illness, or when a child is mildly ill.
+Backup child care providers or in-center care can assist when normal child care or school arrangements are disrupted by school closings, vacations, provider illness, or when a child is mildly ill.
 Backup care can also help cover child care needs at times when care is not normally available, for example, to allow students to attend MIT events, student government meetings or conferences, or to study for exams.

 Technology Childcare Centers

-MIT’s child care system, Technology Childcare Centers (TCC), includes five locations—four centers on campus and one near MIT Lincoln Laboratory in Lexington—that together accommodate a combined total of 388 infants, toddlers, and preschoolers.
+MIT’s child care system, Technology Childcare Centers (TCC), includes four locations—three centers on campus and one near MIT Lincoln Laboratory in Lexington—that accommodate infants, toddlers, and preschoolers.

 Each TCC child care center is a dynamic and nurturing multicultural environment where children participate in adventures that promote invention and discovery.
-TCC is managed by Bright Horizons Family Solutions in partnership with the MIT Work-Life Center.
+TCC is managed by Bright Horizons Family Solutions in partnership with the MIT Center for WorkLife and WellBeing.

-For more information and to apply, visit the TCC website.
+For more information and to apply, visit the Technology Childcare Centers website.

 MIT is dedicated to meeting the needs of nursing mothers.
-The MIT Work-Life Center spearheads efforts to create lactation rooms across campus and has put together helpful breastfeeding tips and resources online.
+The MIT Center for WorkLife and WellBeing spearheads efforts to create lactation rooms across campus (there are currently ~27 rooms) and has put together helpful breastfeeding tips and resources online.